 Plastic lunch boxes are light, versatile, cheap, decorated with pretty little pictures and they can withstand a lot.
 But, plastic can contain pollutants.
 These are mainly plasticizers, microplastic particles and the hormonally active BPA (bisphenol A).
 These substances can transfer to the contents of your lunch box.
 Manufacturers indicate that their products are "free of harmful substances".
 If you want to be on the safe side for you and your children, stainless steel boxes are the alternative.

-It's not just the interior of stainless steel that has its advantages, its exterior too.
+Not only the interior of stainless steel has its advantages, its exterior too.
 Microorganisms don't stand a chance on the smooth surface.
 Studies have shown that bacteria die out faster on stainless steel than on plastic surfaces.
 Even if something has been forgotten in the stainless steel bread box and the box has not been opened for a long time, it can be easily cleaned again.
 No residue and no odors remain.

 This ensures that the box does not release any harmful substances into the food or affect its taste or smell in an undesirable way.